fatihsamur/fatihsamur-blog/src/pages/about.md

 ---
 title: About Me
-subtitle: 'Hello!
+subtitle: >-
+  Hello!
 I’m Fatih, a web developer from Turkey.
-I''ve been'
+I have been building websites for
 template: page
 ---
 In the long journey of my medical education I also taught myself programming.
 Over the last 5 years, I have;